Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 The installation script downloads all the assets needed for the Ed-Fi Buzz.
 Artifacts are placed in the dist/ directory at the root of this project

 It validates existence of NuGet Package Provider, Node JS, IIS, SQL Server and Postgres.
 Retrieves the latest release of several Ed-Fi Buzz NuGet packages.
-Downloads prequisites from the web.
+Downloads prerequisites from the web.

 The ETL requires a default, local instance of SQL Server, and the user executing the script must have sufficient permissions.
 Any existing Buzz databases on the build server should be backed-up and removed before running this build script.